-This post was most recently updated on July 11th, 2018.
+This post was most recently updated on May 14th, 2019.Reading Time: 5 minutes.

 While running some SharePoint Online -PowerShell commandlets, or connecting to a SharePoint Online site from your app, you get a following (or similar) error about your SharePoint Online credentials being unauthorized for something you should definitely be authorized to do: